Daallo Airlines Flight 159: Incident

-On 2 February 2016, 20 minutes after taking off from Mogadishu, Somalia, at 11:00 local time, en route to Djibouti City, at an altitude of about 14000 ft, an explosion occurred aboard the aircraft, opening a hole in the fuselage behind the R2 door.
-It was reported that day that the explosion was most likely close to seats 15/16F, abeam the forward wing root and the fuel tanks.
+On 2 February 2016, 20 minutes after taking off from Mogadishu, Somalia, at 11:00 local time, en route to Djibouti City, at an altitude of about 14000 ft, an explosion occurred on board the aircraft, opening a hole in the fuselage behind the R2 door.
+It was reported that the explosion was most likely close to seats 15/16F, abeam the forward wing root and the fuel tanks.
 There were 74 passengers and 7 crew on board at the time of the incident.

 Reacting to the explosion, flight attendants moved passengers to the rear of the aircraft.
 The pilots alerted Mogadishu tower, reporting a pressurisation problem, but did not declare an emergency.
 The aircraft returned to Aden Adde International Airport and performed an emergency landing.
-Two injuries were reported, and the burnt body of the suicide bomber fell from the aircraft, landing in the town of Dhiiqaaley near Balad, Somalia; it was found by nearby residents.
+There were three injuries on board, and the burnt body of the suicide bomber fell from the aircraft, landing in the town of Dhiiqaaley near Balad, Somalia; it was found by nearby residents.

 The flight had been delayed before departure, so at the time of the explosion the aircraft was not yet at cruising altitude and the cabin was not yet fully pressurized.
 It was thought that a laptop had been rigged with a timer device to explode the bomb mid-flight.
+The pilot reported that if the flight had not been delayed 20 minutes (awaiting additional passengers to board), then the aircraft would have been at cruising altitude by then, which could have been a catastrophic situation.

 According to Mohamed Ibrahim Yassin Olad, the CEO of Daallo Airlines, the suicide bomber and 69 of the 73 other passengers on board were meant to board a Turkish Airlines flight, which was cancelled on the morning of 2 February due to poor weather conditions.
-This resulted in Daallo Airlines rerouting the passengers to Djibouti, where they would be transferred to a Turkish Airlines flight.
+This resulted in Daallo Airlines rerouting the passengers to Djibouti, where they were to be transferred to a Turkish Airlines flight.
 The cancellation of the Turkish Airlines flight was confirmed by Yahya Ustun, a spokesman for the company.